autocrypt/autocrypt/doc/mua-internals.rst

 .. todo::

-    Critically consider how the multiple INBOME folders show in user interfaces.
+    Critically consider how the multiple Autocrypt folders show in user interfaces.
     It might be better to depend on sub folders.

 .. todo::